choyingw/GD-HASLR/README.md

 ------------------------------------------------------
-This code is for C. Y. Wu and J. J. Ding, “Occluded face recognition using low-rank regression with generalized gradient direction," which is currently under the review of Pattern Recognition, Elsevier.
+This code is for Cho-Ying Wu, “Occluded face recognition using low-rank regression with generalized gradient direction,"

 including codes as follows: